yugwonoh/getting-started-nodejs/README.md

 This application uses the `node` container obtained from the [Docker Hub](https://hub.docker.com/_/node/)

 ## Setup
-Clone or fork this repo and cd into the directory:
+Clone this repo and cd into the directory:

 ```
 git clone https://github.com/wercker/getting-started-nodejs.git